 Do I Need To Fill Out Forms?

-Yes, to get the project process started, submit a "capital" project online work order request through the Facilities Work Order System (School Dude) and attach the appropriate completed, properly signed and scanned form below to the online work order submission.
+Yes, an email from your Divisional Vice Chancellor is required for pre-capital project services or advance planning services, see above, then to make the transition from advance planning to active design and construction, submit a "capital" project online work order request through the Facilities Work Order System (School Dude) and attach the appropriate completed, properly signed and scanned form below to the online work order submission.

 - Capital Improvement Project Forms (per current policy, $300,000 and above, but also to be used for over $100,000)

 - Special Project Forms (per current policy, between $500 - $100,000)

 Get Major Renovations Done?

 Major renovations (unless funded from departmental funds) must be requested through the yearly Capital Project Request process.
 See your Vice Chancellor for further information, or read Capital Improvement Projects policy.
 Special Projects must also receive approval.